leeonora/comp_tools_final_project/README.md

 # Project Overview

-This project performs sentiment analysis related to cities and airports.
+This project performs analysis related to cities and airports.
 It processes data from various sources, including city information and airport data, to generate sentiment scores and insights.

 ## Data